-- 1. Conditions detailed in Section 10 of this Report; - 2.
-Unilateral Undertaking under Section 106 of the Town and Country Planning Act 1990 (as amended) requiring completion of the heritage restoration works prior to any material operations being commenced in the construction of the new-build cottages; and - 3.
-Receipt of an Impact Assessment and Conservation Payment Certificate (IACPC), countersigned by Natural England
+- 1. Conditions detailed in Section 10 of this Report; and - 2.
+Unilateral Undertaking under Section 106 of the Town and Country Planning Act 1990 (as amended) requiring completion of the heritage restoration works prior to any material operations being commenced in the construction of the new-build dwellings.